dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [Tusk](https://arxiv.org/abs/2105.11827)
 build randomized BFT Consensus for the asynchronous model "riding" on Narwhal, These protocols are "zero message overhead" over the DAG, not exchanging any messages outside the Narwhal protocol.
+DAG-Rider (Tusk) is structured with purpose-built DAG layers grouped into "waves" of 4 (2) layers each.
-However, DAG-Rider (Tusk) must inject input value every 4 (2) layers, which means that Narwhal transmissions are blocked on Consensus protocol actions.
+The Consensus protocol must inject input value every wave, which means that Narwhal transmissions are blocked on Consensus protocol actions.

 [Bullshark](https://arxiv.org/abs/2201.05677")
 builds BFT Consensus riding on Narwhal for the partial synchrony model.
 It is also a "zero message overhead" protocol over the DAG, but due to a rigid wave-by-wave structure, Narwhal transmissions are blocked by timers that are internal to the Consensus protocol.
-Bullshark is designed with 8-layer waves driving commit, each layer serving a different function in the protocol.
+Bullshark is designed with 8-layer waves driving commit, each layer purpose-built to serve a different step in the protocol.

 Fin builds BFT Consensus riding on DAG Trans for the partial synchrony model with "zero message overhead".
 Uniquely, it incurs no transmission blocking whatsoever.